 - Ability to specify certain terms and incentives for beneficiaries’ use of trust assets

 - Ability to determine who will receive any trust assets after the deaths of the initial beneficiaries

 - Ability to create special conditions for asset distribution and many more benefits

 None of these benefits are automatically included in a trust.
 Each potential benefit requires the inclusion of specific language in the design and drafting of the trust.
-Thoughtful planning and careful drafting is necessary to take advantage of benefits.
-Partnering with a qualified estate planning attorney is an investment into your (and your heirs) future.
+Thoughtful planning and careful drafting are necessary to take advantage of benefits.
+Partnering with a qualified estate planning attorney is an investment into your (and your heirs') future.